XAttnMark: Learning Robust Audio Watermarking with Cross-Attention

-\header{Source Attribution} A central objective in copyright protection is the ability to trace and verify the origin of creative works, which remains challenging in the realm of generative audio.
+\header{Source Attribution} A central objective in copyright protection is the ability to trace and verify the origin of creative works, which remains challenging, especially for generative audio systems.
 Recent efforts have highlighted the necessity of robust source attribution mechanisms that work reliably across different transformations.
-For instance, Agnew et al.~\cite{agnew2024sound} performed an extensive audit of popular audio datasets and revealed serious intellectual property infringements, underscoring the urgency for transparent dataset documentation and reliable authorship checks.
-In the music domain specifically, Barnett et al.~\cite{barnett2024exploring} advanced source attribution by leveraging audio embeddings to identify influential training data in generative music models, enabling a more transparent ``musical roots'' analysis.
-Such embedding-based similarity checks align with the broader push for dataset auditing, as reflected in Du et al.~\cite{du2024sok}, who argue for holistic copyright auditing mechanisms throughout the existing machine learning processes.
-In this work, we propose a neural watermarking system that achieves SoTA message decoding performance, which is an essential step toward robust source attribution.
+For instance, Agnew et al.~\citep{agnew2024sound} performed an extensive audit of popular audio datasets and revealed serious intellectual property infringements, underscoring the urgency for transparent dataset documentation and reliable authorship checks.
+In the music domain specifically, Barnett et al.~\citep{barnett2024exploring} advanced source attribution by leveraging audio embeddings to identify influential training data in generative music models, enabling a more transparent ``musical roots'' analysis.
+Such embedding-based similarity checks align with the broader push for dataset auditing, as reflected in Du et al.~\citep{du2024sok}, who argue for holistic copyright auditing mechanisms throughout the existing machine learning processes.
+In this work, we propose a neural watermarking system that advances in message decoding performance, marking an essential step toward robust source attribution.